 “We should gather our full strength and confront the Locusts.
 They won’t expect it.
 They’ll have heard of our little gathering by now, I’m sure someone here is already ratting us out to them as we speak.
 But they’ll expect us to sneak and lie our way there.
 What if we all band together—for once—and fight as a unit?
 As a team?”

 Admiral Bristowe stared at her, then turned to Jace as if for confirmation.
-Jace was smiling at her in his smirking way, and she wished she could slap it off his face.
+Jace was smiling at her in his smirking way, and she wanted nothing more than to slap it off his face.

 “It’s certainly unexpected, I’ll give you that, Revik,” Bristowe said.
 She looked around the room at the rag-tag band of anti-heroes.
 “Well, what say you?
 Will we fight as one?”

 They shrugged at each other.
 Dregs’ tentacles flopped over his shoulders, Zin’s third hand stroked his chin, and Aleyna’s vertical eyes narrowed, their red glow dimming only momentarily.
 Each of them would kill the other in a heartbeat, but it was undeniable, they shared an enemy in the Locusts.

 Those zealots, bloodthirsty yet obsessed with pure blood, who took whatever they wanted and called it the will of their overlord, Rath.
 His greedy antennae sought out any weakness, any resource to exploit, and Leda was tired of him gaining ever more power, and hearing him spew forth his ego-maniacal tirades with no challenge.

 “I will fight,” she said, stepping forward.

 A chorus of assent grumbled from the others, some in their own tongues, but the vote was clear.
 They would all fight, together.